cloudacademy/angular-labs/08-angular-routing/README.md

         { path: 'create-product', component: CreateProductComponent },
         { path: 'product-list', component: ProductListComponent }
         ```
+    - Define a redirect to Product List Path when root path is called:

+        ```.js
+        { path: '', redirectTo: '/product-list', pathMatch: 'full' }, ​
+        ```

 ### 3.2 Use Defined Routs In an Application